adidasslice/adidasslice.github.io/README.md

-SAMSUNG+JD+Gmail=the only official internet website of chinese adult
+SAMSUNG+JD+Gmail=the only official internet website of ya